kehantan/labbook/docs/buffers_solutions/glycerol.rst

 **Objective:** To prepare glycerol solution for bacteria stock.

+* Concentration = 80%, Volume = 100 mL

 **Materials**

 * 100% glycerol
 * Distilled water
-* Empty glass bottle
+* Bottle

 **Procedure**

 #.
-Add 50 mL of 100% glycerol into a 250 mL empty glass bottle.
+Add 80 mL of 100% glycerol into a empty bottle.
 #.
-Add 50 mL of distilled water.
-Final concentration of glycerol stock solution = 50%.
+Add 20 mL of distilled water into 100% glycerol.

+    * Final concentration of glycerol stock solution = 80%.

 #.
 Autoclave.
 #.
 Store at bench.